Ederson claims Premier League Golden Glove award for most clean sheets | Goal.com

 Ederson missed out narrowly on the award last season, keeping 20 clean sheets but seeing the trophy go to his Brazilian compatriot Alisson, who kept 21.

-The Liverpool stopper finished this season with 13 clean sheets, but may be left ruing the calf injury which kept him out of seven games between August and October.
+The Liverpool shot-stopper finished this season with 13 clean sheets, but may be left ruing the calf injury which kept him out of seven games between August and October.

 Pope has made headlines for his superb performances throughout the season, and his final tally will no doubt help his cause as he looks to challenge for the No.1 shirt at international level.